 Personally, I recollect some lovely cross-cultural encounters we have had over the years in our own UK context.
 They cost us little but rewarded us richly:

 - Being asked to host an Indian doctor in our home, after he had experienced years of prejudice and racial abuse.
 He went from being withdrawn to warm very quickly once he knew our interest in him was genuine.
 He came beautifully to Jesus just before leaving York by accepting my husband, Ross’ invitation to go with him to Sheffield to hear Billy Graham.

 - Door-knocking on York University campus to find any Chinese students we could after the Tian-an-men massacre in 1989.
 Shocked and disbelieving at what was happening in their homeland, they needed a safe place to talk and process their feelings.
 That led to numbers coming to our home for several years, sharing Sunday lunch or wrapping jiaozi (Chinese dumplings) for Lunar New Year.
 Our daughters still love jiaozi from those days!
-[You never know who you might be entertaining.
-One of the students who came regularly to our home then is the now-famous Jung Chang, author of bestselling title Wild Swans.]
+(As Hebrews 13:2 reminds us, you never know who you might be entertaining.
+One of the students who came regularly to our home then is the now-famous Jung Chang, author of bestselling title Wild Swans.)

 - Nowadays, when in the UK, we live in a place called Hayes, close to Heathrow airport.
 Hayes is very diverse, having taken in wave after wave of immigrants over the decades – in fact, it is hard to find many people who look like us in the whole town!
 Ross has befriended a lovely man called Ali, who runs a small shop on the High Street, and he goes to greet him whenever we are back in the UK.
 They have talked about many important matters of faith, and Ali calls Ross his “brother from another mother”!
 All that has come from Ross engaging him in conversation, asking questions, praying for him when he was going through cancer treatment and generally just being a friend.